dcscraig/GoggleClips/README.md

 ## Donating prints to NHS

 Firstly talk to your local healthcare professionals about their needs and if they need your help.
 I recommend that you read through https://www.prusa3d.com/covid19/ to get an idea of measures you can take to limit the risk of spreading Covid19 through 3D printing.
 Your local healthcare professionals may have guidleines for you to follow.
 Please consider that your local healthcare professionals may be rather busy and may not be able to accept your help.

+This design has not been formally approved but I have been in contact with NHS Highland Procurement regarding the provision of the clips to my local healthcare professionals.

 ## Authors